electron/website/docs/latest/tutorial/code-signing.md

 :::

 Code signing is a security technology that you use to certify that an app was created by you.
-You should sign your application so it does not trigger the security checks in the Operating Systems.
+You should sign your application so it does not trigger any operating system security checks.

 On macOS the system can detect any change to the app, whether the change is introduced accidentally or by malicious code.